flipcamp/GHbook/roust.md

 ### Final Product ###

-Each student/team submits a finished DVD of their now-synchronized-sound film and a simple cue sheet (see Example 2) for their score.
+Each student/team submits a finished DVD of their now-synchronized-sound film and a simple cue sheet for their score.
 When students work in a production team, I also have them write a short, three-to-five-page analysis paper comparing their score to their colleagues’ scores for the same film.
 As an example, a business major with no background in film studies or music courses chose to create a compiled score using various pieces of classical music:

 <iframe src="http://player.vimeo.com/video/71516838" width="500" height="377" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe> *[Student Project #1](http://vimeo.com/71516838) from [FlipCamp](http://vimeo.com/user19882083) on [Vimeo](http://vimeo.com).*